universome/firelab/README.md

 ```

 ### TODO
-- daemon
+- Run in daemon.
-- `firelab ls`
+- Implement `firelab ls` command
-- easier profiling (via contexts?)
+- Easier profiling (via contexts?)
-- there are some interseting features in https://github.com/vpj/lab
+- There are some interseting features in https://github.com/vpj/lab.
-- add commit hash to summary
+- Add commit hash to summary
-- create new branch/commit for each experiment?
+- Create new branch/commit for each experiment?
-- move HPO logic out from manager
-- more meaningful error messages
+- More meaningful error messages.
+- Since we use Pool and torch.utils.DataLoader uses Pool, we can't set num_workers > 0, because "daemonic processes are not allowed to have children".
+- Critical fix: model does not release GPU after training is finished (when we do not use HPO) :|
+- TODO: Proper handling of errors: should we fail on the first exception?
+Should we try/catch result.get() in process pool?

 ### Useful commands:
 - `firelab ls` — lists all running experiments